beveradb/youtube-bulk-upload/README.md

 ```

 This script initializes the uploader with a source directory and a client secrets file, then starts the upload process in dry run mode.

+All of the parameters available in the CLI (`youtube-bulk-upload --help`) are available in the `YouTubeBulkUpload` class.

+For details, see the code in `youtube_bulk_upload/bulk_upload.py`.
+For an example, see the CLI usage in `youtube_bulk_upload/cli.py`.

 ## License
 YouTube Bulk Upload is released under the MIT License.
 See the LICENSE file for more details.